EurNeffy Nasal Spray: Everything You Need to Know About Neffy in the UK

 Reducing swelling and hives

-It may help stabilise effector cells such as mast cells and basophils.
+It may help stabilise effector cells such as mast cells and basophils, hence earlier administration is recommended.

-Neffy delivers adrenaline through nasal absorption, quickly entering the bloodstream to provide systemic effects comparable to traditional intramuscular injections.
+Neffy delivers adrenaline via nasal absorption, quickly entering the bloodstream to produce systemic effects comparable to those of traditional intramuscular injections.

 Clinical Evidence Supporting EurNeffy’s Efficacy